Holy Trinity Anglican Church, Woolloongabba: Fire of 1929

 Gerald Sharp, Archbishop of Brisbane, lay the foundation stone of the new church on Sunday 2 May 1930.
 Building of the new church was completed in September 1930.
 Bishop Batty dedicated the new church on Saturday 4 October 1930.
 A dedication festival took place on Sunday 4 October 1931 in the presence of the archbishop, Dr Sharp.

 In 1938, a basement columbarium with entry from steps from the southern facade below the vestry was added.
 It was the first of its kind in Queensland and probably in Australia.
 It measures 30 ft by 26 ft and houses 950 niches.

 World War II (1939–1945)

 On Sunday 19 June 1949, a war memorial bell and belfry were dedicated at Holy Trinity Woolloongabba by Archbishop Halse.
 The bell is cast with a memorial inscription to those who fell in World War II and a thanksgiving for peace.

 In April 1950, one of several bamboo crosses sent from Japan was placed in Holy Trinity Woolloongabba to symbolise Japanese repentance for the murder of Australian missionaries in Papua New Guinea during World War II.
-The crosses bear the hand written words of the Anglican Bishop of Tokyo, Maekawa, "Concerning God, repentance; Concerning man, reconciliation".
+The crosses bear the hand written words of the Anglican Bishop of Tokyo, Light Maekawa, "Concerning God, repentance; Concerning man, reconciliation".
 The murders occurred at places such as Buna beach and in the sinking of the SS Montevideo Maru.
-The Papua New Guinea martyrs are remembered on 2 September.
+The Martyrs of New Guinea are remembered on 2 September.